Arafly/Mern_Stack/Mernstack.md

 Now open up inbound traffic on port 5000 for our VM.
 Confused about how to do that?
 This article really helps <https://www.cloudsavvyit.com/4932/how-to-open-firewall-ports-on-a-gcp-compute-engine-instance/>

+After that is done, you can visit your <http://Public-IP:5000> or better still, since we're using the Cloud Shell on our VM, you can click on "web preview"

+*image web preview
+*image express.png

-Remember we said erarlier that what we what our back-end to cover are these use cases:
+Remember we said earlier that what we what our back-end to cover are these use cases:

 - Create a new todo item in the database by sending an HTTP **POST** request
 - Retrieve the complete list of available todo items by sending an HTTP **GET** request